+Contact Email/Phone

+Named Trustee for Safeguarding & Prevent

-Contact Email/Phone Zaheer Farroukh Via -Trust Manager Mr Zahid Hafeez new email address to follow
+Zaheer Farroukh Via -Trust Manager Mr Zahid Hafeez

+f.zaheer@miet.uk

 At Manchester Muslim Preparatory School (MMPS) we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to them about anything that worries them.
 We will always act in the best interest of the child.